mjnajafi/Digital-password-lock-on-Raspberry-Pi/README.md

 Raspberry Pi project using Keypad &amp; LCD

 In this Project:
-When you press True Password, LED will turn on otherwise, If you press False Password, LCD print "False Password" and you can try again!
+When you press True Password, LED will turn on. otherwise, If you press False Password, LCD print "False Password" and you can try again!

 instead of LED, with some changes; you can control a lockdoor which only open with true password!